TobiWo/link-operator-telegram-bot/README.md

 ## Donations/Contributions

-This project was implemented independently from my employer.
+This project was built independently from my employer.
 Therefore I really appreciate any collaborative work and/or help from the community.

 You can also donate if you like.
+This definitely helps the project as well.
 Please use the following address for donations: `0x5a7F786815C03b45DC4341baE97fD4D9D6E70320` (ETH or ERC-20).

+## Outlook

+As you read and experienced while setting the bot up, the bot needs to be deployed by every operator itself.
+However, in the future it could be also possible to create a general available bot-instance.
+For now the further development concentrates on code and logic improvements, quality of life improvements and probably also new features.